Johansoltoft/johansoltoft.github.io/_portfolio/Project0.md

 ---
-title: "Strengthening the data-imagination of SMEs"
+title: 'Strengthening the data-imagination of SMEs'
 collection: publications
 permalink: /X
 excerpt: 'The project focuses on stimulating SMEs' data-imagination and associated competencies.
 The project will create knowledge about how small and medium-sized enterprises can understand, utilize and learn from their data.'